StackOverflowMATLABchat/NeuralNetPlayground/README.md

 ## Running the Program

-Ensure that both files: `NeuralNetApp.m` and `NeuralNet2.m`In the MATLAB Command Window, simply run the `NeuralNetApp.m` file.
+Ensure that both files `NeuralNetApp.m` and `NeuralNet2.m` are in the same directory.
+In the MATLAB Command Window, simply run the `NeuralNetApp.m` file within this directory.
 Assuming you are working in the directory of where you stored, type in the following and press ENTER:

     >> NeuralNetApp